 Why do you need landlord insurance?

 Whether you're the owner of residential or commercial rental properties, each landlord requires an insurance policy that's right for them – a string of commercial properties for example aren't likely to have the same risks as a single residential let.

 To make sure you're covered for the risks most associated with your needs as a landlord, you might want to consider insurance that you can alter to your requirements.
 That's why we offer customisable cover, which allows you to tailor your protection and only pay for what you need.

 10% of landlords paid £12.95 a month or less for their Superscript insurance between January and March 2023.

-- Protect your property portfolio against a range of exposures
+- Protect your property portfolio against a range of risks

 - Unique products for commercial and residential landlords